Diamondbacks vs. Brewers Player Props Betting Odds

 Walker Stats

-- Christian Walker has collected 69 hits with 19 doubles, 15 home runs and 25 walks.
-He has driven in 48 runs with one stolen base.
+- Christian Walker has put up 71 hits with 20 doubles, 15 home runs and 25 walks.
+He has driven in 49 runs with one stolen base.

-- Walker has picked up at least one hit in three straight games.
-In his last five games he is hitting .389 with two doubles, three home runs, three walks and nine RBI.
+- Walker has picked up at least one hit in four games in a row.
+In his last five games he is batting .400 with three doubles, two home runs, a walk and seven RBI.

 Walker Recent Games